ryanpcmcquen/ryanpcmcquen.github.io/_posts/2017-07-19-map-vs-foreach-vs-for.md

 ---

 Let's take a look at another example.
-Say we need to produce a new array and add `1` to each value in that array:
+Say we need to produce an array that adds `1` to each value in that array:

 ```js
 var nums = [